Reuse and Standardize Your Work: Harvey User Quick Start Part 2

 • History → Find something you already did

-• Library → Reuse a good prompt or find examples loaded by your organization
+• Library → Reuse a good prompt, workflow agent, or find examples loaded by your organization

-You can start with History, move a good prompt into Library, and eventually use a workflow when the task becomes routine.
+You can start with History, move a good prompt into Library, and eventually use a Workflow agent when the task becomes routine.

 What’s Next